* This is the Consumer Version. *

 Because human teeth are not particularly sharp, most human bites cause a bruise and only a shallow tear ( laceration), if any.
 Exceptions are on fleshy appendages, such as the ears, nose, and penis, which may be severed.

 The clenched-fist injury, or fight bite, which occurs on the knuckles of a person who punches another person in the mouth, is likely to become infected.
 A clenched-fist cut frequently involves the finger tendon that passes over the knuckle.

-Bites are painful and usually produce a mark on the skin with the pattern of the teeth.
-Fight bites leave only a small, straight cut over a knuckle.
+Human bites are painful and usually produce a mark on the skin with the pattern of the teeth.
+Fight bites typically leave only a small, straight cut over a knuckle.
 A lacerated finger tendon often results in difficulty moving the finger in one direction.
 Infected bites become very painful, red, and swollen.

 Human bites are cleaned by flooding the wound with sterile salt water (saline) and cleansing it with soap and water.

 Severed parts can sometimes be reattached.
 Severed parts should be wrapped in a damp paper towel or washcloth and sealed in a plastic bag.
 That closed bag should be placed in a second bag with ice.
 Severed parts should never be placed directly on ice or submerged in water.

 Tears, except those involving the hand and those that have occurred many hours ago, are usually surgically closed.